Queer vampires: Contemporary media and visibility

 In 21st-century film and television, the vampire is often openly queer, reflecting broader social acceptance.
 Series like True Blood (2008–2014) and What We Do in the Shadows (2019–2024) abandon allegory entirely, depicting vampires who "come out of the coffin" and navigate civil-rights-style debates about identity.

+Other example's include First Kill (TV series) that is based on a short story by Victoria "V. E." Schwab, a New York Times bestselling author, executively produced by Schwab, Emma Roberts and Karah Preiss.
+It follows a story of a teenage female vampire and a female vampire hunter who navigate between killing each other and falling for one another.
+Though the show was canceled after not meeting viewing threshold.